 THE FIX: Do the research or hire a professional

-While choosing the right paint color may be your main focus when it comes time to refresh your walls, Wallenstein notes that a poorly painted wall can make any space look cheap and not well put together.
+While choosing the right paint color may be your main focus when it comes time to refresh your walls, Vaquero notes that a poorly painted wall can make any space look cheap and not well put together.
 "Wobbly lines and splotchy walls make a room feel unfinished, no matter how much thought was put into it," she explains.

 If you're aiming to stick to a tight budget, you can still paint the walls on your own, just be sure to do a bit of research about best practices before you get started.
 You'll also want to have all the necessary tools on hand, like painter's tape, in order to create a luxe finish.
-You also might consider leaving this project to the professionals to ensure you'll be left with a proper paint job, Wallenstein points out.
+You also might consider leaving this project to the professionals to ensure you'll be left with a proper paint job, Vaquero points out.

 THE PROBLEM: Faux finishes